tam663/example-work/README.md

 2) Galaxy Orbits Simulation:
-This folder contains the full write-up and program of a project to investigate the formation of galactic structures.
+This folder contains the full [write-up](Galaxy-Orbits-simulation/Computing_project-final.pdf) and [program](Galaxy-Orbits-simulation/Orbit Calculator.py) of a project to investigate the formation of galactic structures.
 In particular, the formation of galaxy tails and spirals were sucessfully reproduced.
 The project was implemented in python, and a Runge-Kutta integrator class was written to carry out the required computations.

 ### C++ :
 1) Ising Crystal Model
-This folder contains the full implementation of the model.
-The simulation was primarily handled using a "Crystal" class which contained functions to measure and keep track of the physical parameters of interest, and these can be viewed in the files Cyrstal.hpp and Crystal.hpp.
+This folder contains the full implementation and analysis of a Monte Carlo Markov Chain simulation of a ferromagnetic crystal.
+The simulation was primarily handled using a "Crystal" class which contained functions to measure and keep track of the physical parameters of interest, and these can be viewed in the files [Crystal.cpp](/c++/Ising-Crystal-Model/Crystal.cpp) and [Crystal.hpp](/c++/Ising-Crystal-Model/Crystal.hpp).
 The four other files contain the main() functions for investigating specific properties of the simulated crystal under different conditions.
 The
-Autocorrelation.cpp and RunTimes.cpp files record properties of the simulation efficiency, while TemperatureDependence.cpp and
+[Autocorrelation.cpp](/c++/Ising-Crystal-Model/Autocorrelation.cpp) and [RunTimes.cpp](/c++/Ising-Crystal-Model/RunTimes.cpp) files record properties of the simulation efficiency, while [TemperatureDependence.cpp](/c++/Ising-Crystal-Model/RunTimes.cpp) and
-Hysteresis.cpp record the simulated physical behaviour of the lattice with respect to temperature and cycling conditions.
+[Hysteresis.cpp](/c++/Ising-Crystal-Model/Hysteresis.cpp) record the simulated physical behaviour of the lattice with respect to temperature and cycling conditions.
 A number of optimisations of the implementation were necessary for these results to be produced.
 In particular _**use of the 'futures' template**_ class in the main() function of TemperatureDependence.cpp, Runtimes.cpp and Autocorrelation.cpp produce order of magnitude speed-ups in the run time for the simulation.
 Other significant speed-ups were achieved using various vector measuring techniques which allowed for the